NO411/geometry/README.md

 Download [w64devkit](https://github.com/skeeto/w64devkit/releases/download/v1.11.0/w64devkit-1.11.0.zip) and unzip the folder.
 On your Windows system, type `env` in the search box and click Enter.
 Click on `Environment Variables`.
 Under `System Variables`, click the Path variable.
 In the new dialog window, copy the pathname of your extracted `w64devkit/bin` folder and paste it into a new path.

 You should now have a finished g++ compiler.
-To prove this, search for `cmd` in the Windows search box and press Enter.
+To prove this, run the `w64devkit.exe` and search for `cmd` in the Windows search box and press Enter.
 Run `g++ --version`.

 Download and unzip [Raylib](https://github.com/raysan5/raylib).